lhmet/adar-ufsm/2_AmbienteR.md

 - - -

-# R no modo iterativo
+# R no modo interativo

 ## Linha de comando do R